baixianghuang/machine-learning-and-deep-learning/README.md

-# Machine Learning Algorithms

-## Review and implement some of classic machine learning algorithms
+## Implementations and programming exercises of some classic machine learning and deep learning algorithms.